lsa-pucrs/Player-Stage-Manual/docs/INTERFACES.md

 The speech interface has only one message and one data structure (`player_speech_cmd_t`) carrying the sentence to be spoken by the robot.

-Another interesting interface is the bumber, defined at `libplayerinterface/interfaces/014_bumper.def`:
+Another interesting interface is the bumper, defined at `libplayerinterface/interfaces/014_bumper.def`:

 ```tiobox
 description {